 According to the National Institute of Mental Health (NIMH), nearly one in five U.S. adults live with a mental illness.
-For some, symptoms may be mild or moderate and easily overlooked, but for many others symptoms may be more severe and concerning as they begin to interfere with daily life.
-If you or a loved one has experienced symptoms of a mental health disorder, you may be referred to a psychologist for a professional psychological assessment.
+For some, symptoms may be mild or moderate and easily overlooked, but for many others, symptoms may be more severe and concerning as they begin to interfere with daily life.
 Through our evaluation process, we assess cognitive functioning (testing memory, attention, executive functioning, and more) for signs of mood and personality disorders, learning disabilities, and other mental health conditions.

 What is a psychological assessment?

-- A review of your medical and other records,
+- A review of your patient’s medical and other records,

-- An interview with you and/or another person who knows you well (such as a family member, close friend, or caregiver),
+- An interview with your patient and/or another person who knows them well (such as an adult family member, close friend, or caregiver),

-- Administration of a battery of “norm-referenced” tests that measure your abilities and mood, and
+- Administration of a battery of “norm-referenced” tests that measure their abilities and mood,

 - Administration of self-report surveys and questionnaires.